tc39/proposal-smart-pipelines/readme.md

     : _.keys(obj).length;
 }
 ```
 The behavior of the code remains the same.
-All tacit unary pipelines `|>` use the
+All tacit prefix pipelines `|>` here
-outer environment’s topic: `obj`.
+use the outer environment’s topic: `obj`.

 </table>